corrupteddrake/fantasy-game/README.md

 2. Width of map must be numeric and greater than 12.
 3. Height of map must be numeric and greater than 8.

-Violating these restrictions will just sent you back to the Start Menu without accepting your input.
+Violating these restrictions will just sent you back to the Start Menu without accepting your incorrect input.